OpenWave-GW/OpenWave-2KE/README.md

 ============
 ![GetImage](/image/OpenWave256x256.jpg)

-This icon is copyright 2014 (c) Good Will Instrument Co., Ltd all rights reserved.
+This icon is copyright 2015 (c) Good Will Instrument Co., Ltd all rights reserved.

 OpenWave-2KE is an open-source project.
-It's a simple python program that can get image or raw data from digital storage oscilloscope(GDS-2000E) via the USB port.
+It's a simple python program that can get image or raw data from digital storage oscilloscope(GDS-2000E/DCS-2000E) via the USB port.

-Now we can execute the same source code on both Windows and Linux(Ubuntu) operating system without changing a word.
+Now we can execute the same source code on Windows, Linux(Ubuntu) and Raspbian(on Raspberry Pi 2) operating system without changing a word.

 Equipment
 ------------
-You have to get a new digital storage oscilloscope - GDS-2000E(GOOD WILL INSTRUMENT) and a PC or NB with MS Windows or Ubuntu Linux OS.
+You have to get a new digital storage oscilloscope - GDS-2000E(GOOD WILL INSTRUMENT)/DCS-2000E(TEXIO) and a PC or NB with MS Windows OS.

 Environment
 ------------
 Currently OpenWave-2KE may be executed on Windows XP/7/8 32 or 64 bits OS.
-You have to download and install the USB driver(dso_vpo V1.08) from [www.gwinstek.com](http://www.gwinstek.com) or [here](/dso_vpo_v108.zip) when the first connection with GDS-2000E.
+You have to download and install the USB driver(dso_vpo V1.08) from [www.gwinstek.com](http://www.gwinstek.com) or [here](/USB driver/dso_vpo_v108.zip) when the first connection with GDS-2000E.

-Please unzip the [OpenWave-2KE V1.00.zip](/OpenWave-2KE V1.00.zip) and find the OpenWave-2KE.exe in the folder.
+Please unzip the [OpenWave-2KE V1.01.zip](/Released/OpenWave-2KE V1.01.zip) and find the OpenWave-2KE.exe in the folder.
 OpenWave-2KE.exe can be executed directly without installation.

-The OpenWave-2KE source code can also be executed on Ubuntu 32 bits Linux OS.
+The OpenWave-2KE source code can also be executed on Ubuntu 32 bits Linux OS or Raspbian OS(on Raspberry Pi 2).
 The USB driver is not required in this environment.

 Development Tools